Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Application developer

 One way to learn programming is through a Bachelor of Science in Computer Science.
 This degree provides a solid basis in various programming languages and computer systems.
-Alternatively, the Scripted and Compiled Programming Languages Certificate can provide specialized knowledge in particular programming languages more suitable for specific jobs.
+Alternatively, a Scripted and Compiled Programming Languages Certificate can provide specialized knowledge in particular programming languages more suitable for specific jobs.

 Software profiency